 5. Ignoring Practice Exams and Performance Analysis

-Many students avoid taking full-length practice exams until right before their scheduled test date, if they take them at all.
-This is a significant missed opportunity.
-Practice exams serve multiple crucial functions: they familiarize you with the exam format and question style, help you identify knowledge gaps, build your test-taking stamina, and reduce anxiety by making the actual exam feel more familiar.
+Many students wait until the last minute to take practice exams, or skip them altogether.
+This is a missed opportunity!
+Practice exams are essential for familiarizing yourself with the exam format and question style, identifying knowledge gaps, building test-taking stamina, and easing anxiety by making the actual exam feel more manageable.